Candy Crush Saga: Sequels

 In May 2014, a sequel titled Candy Crush Soda Saga was soft launched by King, with a similar design but new gameplay dynamics, such as a soda bottle piece that can shift gravity.
-As of November 2021, there are 10,745 Candy Crush Soda Saga levels in 717 episodes.

 On October 20, 2014, the Facebook version of Candy Crush Soda Saga was released worldwide and the mobile app was released in November on the Android and iOS platforms.
 The app was subsequently made available for Windows 10 and Windows Phone in October 2015.
 Among other gameplay changes, Candy Crush Soda Saga introduces soda candies that release soda that fill the puzzle board from the bottom up, causing candies to float up to the highest soda level.

 In September 2015, another sequel named Candy Crush Jelly Saga was soft-launched in various countries for the Android platform, followed by a worldwide release in January 2016.
 Initially it was not made available on Facebook unlike previous titles but was released on Android and iOS in May 2016.
 The Facebook version appears to no longer require Adobe Flash to play.
 The game introduces jelly-filled squares.
 Matches made with candies occupying jelly-filled squares will generally cause all squares that were part of the match to become jelly-filled, with the goal of making all squares on the gameboard filled with jelly to complete the puzzle.

 A third sequel, Candy Crush Friends Saga, was released on both iOS and Android in October 2018.
 Prior to each round, the player may have the ability to select one of the series' characters to assist with the puzzle.
 Each character has a power that activates after a certain number of candies of a specific color are collected, such as converting a candy on the board to a wrapped candy.
 This game earned $5.6 million in its first month, and $10 million by June 2019.